 - (e) Reflects \$3.0 million maintenance costs pertaining to the Panther Creek Acquisition and \$2.5 million for us to complete the Reorganization, resulting in a total of \$5.5 million in expenses included on the unaudited pro forma consolidated statements of operations. - (f) Other current assets includes a deferred tax asset of \$0.
 The deferred tax asset is measured based on the outside tax basis versus GAAP basis of Stronghold Inc.'s interest in Stronghold LLC.
-Before the application of the valuation allowance, Stronghold Inc. has determined that a deferred tax asset could result because of the Reorganization.
+Before the application of the valuation allowance, Stronghold Inc. has determined that a deferred tax asset could result because of the

+Reorganization.
 Management has assessed the realizability of the deferred tax asset, and determined that realization does not meet the more-likely-than-not standard outlined in ASC 740.
 Therefore, we have established a valuation allowance against the deferred tax asset.
 Net of the valuation allowance, the recorded deferred tax asset is \$0.

-- (g) From the IPO, we expects to receive net proceeds from the sale of Class A common stock of approximately \$\frac{1}{2}\$ million, representing the gross proceeds of \$\frac{1}{2}\$ million less the underwriting discounts and commissions of \$\frac{1}{2}\$ million and estimated offering expenses payable by us of \$\frac{1}{2}\$.
-The gross proceeds are based on the initial public offering price of \$\frac{1}{2}\$ per share of Class A common stock (the midpoint of the price range set forth on the cover page of this prospectus).
-We intend to contribute the net proceeds of the IPO to Stronghold LLC in exchange for Stronghold LLC Units.
+- (g) From the IPO, we received net proceeds from the sale of Class A common stock of approximately \$132.5 million, representing the gross proceeds of \$146.1 million less the underwriting discounts and commissions of \$10.2 million and estimated offering expenses payable by us of \$3.4 million.
+The gross proceeds are based on the initial public offering price of \$19.00 per share of Class A common stock.
+We contributed the net proceeds of the IPO to Stronghold LLC in exchange for Stronghold LLC Units.
 Stronghold LLC will use such proceeds for general corporate purposes, including acquisitions of miners and power generating assets and to pay the expenses of the IPO.
 Please see "Use of Proceeds" in the IPO Prospectus. - (h) Reflects certain redemption rights of the Class V common stock.
-Valuation reflects the difference of the greater of the book value or redemption amount from the date of the issuance to the pro forma date, or \$26.87 per share minus \$18.39 per share, multiplied by 9,395,000 shares of outstanding Class V common stock.
+Valuation reflects, on a pre-Stock Split basis, the difference of the greater of the book value or redemption amount from the date of the issuance to the pro forma date, or \$26.87 per share minus \$18.39 per share, multiplied by 9,395,000 shares of outstanding Class V common stock.
 For each share of Class V common stock outstanding, there is a corresponding outstanding Class A common unit of Stronghold LLC.
 The redemption of any share of Class V common stock would be accompanied by a concurrent redemption of the corresponding Class A common unit of Stronghold LLC, such that both the share of Class V common stock and the corresponding Class A common unit of Stronghold LLC are redeemed as a combined unit in exchange for either a single share of Class A common stock or cash of equivalent value based on the fair market value of the Class A common stock at the time of the redemption.
-For accounting purposes, the value of the Class A common units of Stronghold LLC is attributed to the corresponding shares of Class V common stock on our balance sheet.
+For accounting purposes, the value of the Class A common units of Stronghold LLC is attributed to the corresponding shares of Class V common stock on our balance sheet. - (i) Reflects outstanding warrants adjusted for the Stock Split and assumes fair valuation adjustments as of the date of this offering.